 1) The Acropolis

 The Acropolis is reason alone to make Athens worth visiting.
 Some mistake the Acropolis for just the Parthenon, but the ancient “city on a hill” has much more to offer than simply the temple to Athena.
 You can spend an entire day roaming the ancient agora (marketplace) and other monuments around the hill.

-The archeological museum is loaded with Greek antiquties and there are great restaurants and cafes in abundance nearby.
-Greeks still love to philosophize on life’s greatest questions and concerns like government and justice.
-The whole aura of the place can make you feel like throwing on a toga and chatting up some tables, Socrates style.
-Consider pondering even a simple question like ‘what makes a great meal?’ as you dine as fresco at one of the many restaurants that line the acropolis in the wonderful Monastiraki and Plaka districts, which are very worthwhile on their own.
-Enjoy the present as you savour the past.
+The aura of Athens can make you feel like throwing on a toga and chatting up some tables, Socrates style.
+Consider pondering even a simple question like ‘what makes a great meal?’ as you dine al fresco at one of the many restaurants that line the Acropolis in the wonderful Monastiraki, Psyri and Plaka neighborhoods.
+Enjoy the present as you savor the past!

 4) Delicious Greek Food Makes Athens Worth Visiting